GregWells/3402FinalProject/README.md

   ![Full-size Simulation training curve](images/FullSimTRPO.PNG)

       * Blue is a 10 hour TRPO learning session with 9300 orders/30 drones/10 warehouses (full simulation)

   * Training was terminated when the mean score per episode was positive and flatlined for a significant period or trended negatively.

-  * Any difficulties?
-How did you resolve them?
+#### Difficulties/challenges
   I had numerous difficulties during training.
 My initial goal was to attempt to coax intermodal transfers (warehouse-to-warehouse) to occur.
 In my non-ML-coded solutions, the score could be increased significantly by dedicating 30% of the drones to solely perform intermodal transfers.
 Providing a positive reward for delivering an out-of-stock item to a warehouse, led to the AI finding this scoring opportunity and maximizing it by delivering a single out of stock item to a warehouse, then immediately reloading that product onto the drone and delivering it again:  rinse, wash, repeat...
   There were numerous "learning opportunities" like this and it required many iterations to configure a reward system to elicit the desired delivery (scoring) behavior.
+Simplifying the action/observation space would likely lead to a more simple ruleset.

 ### Performance Comparison